jpc-cermics/relations/README.md

 - seq1.v: edge, extended oriented paths and active extended oriented paths
 - rel.v: binary relations
 - ssrel.v: transitive closure (mathcomp/ssreflect version of existing lib/coq/theories/Relations)
+- doc/ : repository used to produce snippets of code
 ## How to get it

 You can: